 - Goes well on everything

-- Easy to make - if you can chop fruit and veggies you mac easily make this
+- Easy to make - if you can chop fruit and veggies you can easily make this.

 How to Make Peach Pico de Gallo

-All that is required to make this healthy peach salsa is to chop up some fruit and veggies, place them in a bowl and mix with fresh-squeezed lime juice and sea salt!
+To make this peach salsa, add finely chopped fruit and veggies to a bowl with fresh-squeezed lime juice and sea salt!

-First of all, wash all of the ingredients.
+First, wash all of the ingredients.
 Then, grab a cutting board and a good knife.
 I like using a serrated knife to cut tomatoes.
-Chop the tomatoes into small chunks—place them in a medium-sized bowl.
+Finely dice the tomatoes into small chunks and place them in a medium-sized bowl.

 Next up, chop the peaches into similar-size pieces and add them to the tomatoes.

-Chop up the red onion into similar-size chunks and add it to the bowl with the tomatoes and peaches.
+Add finely chopped red onion to the bowl with the tomatoes and peaches.

 Wash and deseed the jalapeño pepper.
-Remove the white rib on the inside of the jalapeño and all the seeds and discard them.
-Dice it into smaller chunks, then add the peaches, tomatoes, and onions to the bowl.
+Remove the white rib on the inside of the jalapeño and all the seeds, discarding them.
+Dice the pepper into smaller chunks, then add it to the bowl.

 Deseed the yellow pepper and dice it into small pieces.
 Add it to the bowl with the other ingredients.